(Click on + for prices and bookings)

 Day 3.
 Ko Phra Thong

-Our destination for the day is Ko Phra Thong, one of Phang Nga province’s most exclusive and beautiful islands.
-With over 15km of isolated, white, sandy beaches, the island is a real paradise.
+Our destination for the day is Ko Phra Thong, one of the Phang Nga province’s most exclusive and beautiful islands.
+With over 15 kilometers/9 miles of isolated, white, sandy beaches, the island is a real paradise.
 The birds are rather special too, which is of course why we are visiting.
 The species we will search for here include the enigmatically ugly Lesser Adjutant and a wide range of birds of prey: White-bellied Sea Eagle, Grey-headed Fish Eagle, Grey-faced Buzzard, the exquisite Black Baza, Changeable Hawk-Eagle, Pied Harrier, and the striking Brahminy Kite, among others.

 Overnight: Kuraburi Greenview Resort